CircuitSpells/Notes/git.md

 create a new branch based on master:
 `git switch -c <new-branch-name>`

+create a new branch without switching to it:
+`git branch <branch-name>`

+pull down a branch from origin without switching to it:
+`git fetch origin <branch-name>`

-delete local branch that has not been pushed yet:
+delete local branch that has not been pushed to remote:
 `git branch -D <branch-name>`
 (`-D` is short for `--delete --force`)

-delete local branch that has been pushed:
+delete local branch that has been pushed to remote:
 `git branch -d <branch-name>`

 view local and remote branches: